ixocreate/admin-frontend/README.md

 [![Build Status](https://travis-ci.org/kiwi-suite/admin-frontend.svg?branch=master)](https://travis-ci.org/kiwi-suite/admin-frontend)

 Angular 5 application that interacts with [Kiwi's Admin API](https://github.com/kiwi-suite/admin).
-It is added as Composer dependency in the [Admin package](https://github.com/kiwi-suite/admin) Project by default to ensure API client compatibility.
+It is added as Composer dependency in the [Admin package](https://github.com/kiwi-suite/admin) by default to ensure API client compatibility.

 Services to consume the Admin API as well as base components, directives, etc. are provided by the Kiwi Angular module included in the [ngx-admin package](https://github.com/kiwi-suite/ngx-admin).